Download Full Text (583 KB)

 Geriatric Nursing | Geriatrics | Medicine and Health Sciences | Mental and Social Health | Occupational Therapy

 Menard, N., Cohill, B., MacDermott, S., & Park, K. (2021, April 15).
 Incorporating Reminiscence Therapy into Traditional OT Practice for Adults with ADRD Residing in a SNF/LTC.
-Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences. https://soar.usa.edu/otdcapstonesspring2021/9
+Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences.
+Retrieved from https://soar.usa.edu/otdcapstonesspring2021/9